gramineproject/contrib/Curated-Apps/workloads/sklearn/README.md

    contains sample dockerfiles and instructions to create a test Scikit-learn base image.
 This base image is then passed to the curation application `curate.py` as shown below.

-4. To generate a preconfigured non-production test `Intel® extension for Scikit-learn` confidential compute image, follow the below steps:
+4. To generate a preconfigured non-production test confidential compute image for Scikit-learn, follow the below steps:

    1. Generate a sample Scikit-learn application image `sklearn-base`:

           $ /bin/bash workloads/sklearn/base_image_helper/helper.sh